AdaptiveParticles/LibAPR/README.md

 * CMake 3.6 or higher
 * LibTIFF 5.0 or higher
 * SWIG 3.0.12 (optional, for generating Java wrappers)

-Opening hdf5 files in ParaView or HDFView requires additional installation of two libraries:
-* c-blosc 1.11.2 or higher
-* hdf5-blosc 1.1.0 or higher

 ## Building